islam3zzat/keyifier/README.md

-This repository contains scripts that applies boilerplate `key` values to resources.
+This repository contains scripts that apply boilerplate `key` values to resources.

 # What is this useful for?